Aftermath of the July Uprising: Ansar protest

 On 25 August 2024, a faction of the Bangladesh Ansar, a paramilitary force responsible for securing government installations and assisting law enforcement, protested at the Bangladesh Secretariat.
 They demanded the nationalisation of their jobs and the abolition of the six-month "rest system", a mandatory leave period after three consecutive years of work.
 Jahangir Alam Chowdhury, Home Affairs Advisor of the interim government, met with the protesters, announcing a preliminary decision to abolish the rest system.
 He also assured them that a forthcoming committee would review their demand for job nationalisation.
 Despite this, the Ansar members were dissatisfied due to the lack of immediate guarantees regarding job nationalisation.
 Later that day, a clash between Ansar members and a group of students resulted in 50 injuries.
-On 26 August, 303 Ansar members were arrested for unlawful assembly, and nine Deputy Directors and ten Directors of Ansar were transferred from their posts.
+On 26 August 303 Ansar members were arrested for unlawful assembly, and nine Deputy Directors and ten Directors of Ansar were transferred from their posts.
 The DMP prohibited any rallies, meetings, or demonstrations in the vicinity of the Bangladesh Secretariat and the Chief Adviser's residence.
 One person later died of injuries, they sustained after being caught in the clashes on 4 September.

 Jumma protest

-On 20 September 2024, a protest march was organized by a Jumma students' body, starting from the Raju Sculpture and ending at Shahbag, to protest against the recent violence targeting Jummas in Khagrachhari.
+On 20 September 2024, a protest march was organized by a Jumma students' body, starting from the Raju Sculpture and ending at Shahbag, to protest against the recent violence targeting Jumma's in Khagrachhari.

-On 18 July 2025, a protest march was organised in Chattagram by Jumma bodies protesting the gangrape of a Tripuri girl in Khagracchari by Bengali Muslims affiliated with the BNP.
+On 18 July 2025, a protest march was organised in Chattagram by Jumma bodies protesting the gangrape of a Tripuri girl in Khagrachhari by Bengali Muslims affiliated with the BNP.